The Cache at the End of the Rainbow

 - PROS: Reliably clears the deprecated cache files.

-- CONS: Involves a wee bit more php authoring, and how the heck do you teach a client to enable/disable the plugin?
+- CONS: How the heck do you teach a client to enable/disable the plugin?

 Method 3: Buyakah!

 Put a conditional in the ClearCustomCache plugin, like this:

 $ccc = $modx->getOption('custom_cache_clear'); if ($ccc) $modx->cacheManager->refresh(array('name_of_custom_partition' => array()));